Hundreds queue up as Windsor Castle opens for first time since Queen’s death

 Ms Daley said: “We waited at Lambeth Bridge on Monday, Tuesday and Wednesday, when we eventually got in at 5pm.”

-Darren Martin, 43, from near Melbourne in Australia, was the next person in the queue.
+Darren Martin, 43, from near Melbourne in Australia, was the next person in the queue at Windsor.

-He travelled to the UK two weeks ago because of the Queen’s death.
+He travelled to the UK two weeks ago following the Queen’s death.

 Mr Martin said: “I arrived in time to do the queue and camped out for the funeral.
 I’ve driven all the way to Balmoral, Holyroodhouse and Sandringham.